bengfarrell/rgf-blog/content/blog/2007-04-26-casa-la-joya-reserve-cabernet-sauvignon-2002.md

   - "chilean-wines"
 ---

-**Casa La Joya Reserve** Other stuff on the label: Cabernet Sauvignon 2002, Colchagua Valley, Chile
+**Other stuff on the label:** Cabernet Sauvignon 2002, Colchagua Valley, Chile